josephDorsey/HTML-CSS-Course/README.md

 #### How do we position this ::after?

-We use absolute positioning.
+We use `display: absolute` positioning.
 First we need to give the parent element inside of which we want, actually the positioning to happen, the position relative.
-In this case its going to be the h2 element
+In this case its going to be the `h2 element`

 ```
 h2 {